 New changes in the staff occurred in 2017 and 2018.
 Alice Barrett resigned as office manager in June of 2017.
 Later that month, WHLC hired Heidi Hennig to fill the position.
 Following the departures of former youth leaders Erik Ullestad and Caitlyn Reinders, in 2015 and 2017 respectively, to new ministry calls, WHLC created a new position title: Director of Youth & Family Ministry/Congregational Life Coordinator.
 Zach Meyer stepped into this role in March of 2018.

 In July of 2018, WHLC welcomed the Chin Baptist Church as they began using the building for their Sunday services.
 That same year, WHLC also welcomed the Eastseals Iowa group, who use the building 5 days a week for their community and employment programs!
-Beginning in January of 2019, the WHLC started hosting special functions, events and posted old photos to celebrate 75 years of praising the Lord and serving the local community.
+Beginning in January of 2019, WHLC started hosting special functions and events to celebrate our 75th Anniversary.

 We are blessed to have such a vivid and wonderful history that has led across 75 years to our current congregation and ministries.
 As we move forward worshiping the Lord and serving our neighbors, we hold our history as a reminder to always invite, grow and serve in Jesus’ name!